percona/pmm-doc/docs/pmm-upgrade/migrating_from_pmm_2.md

 2. If an update is available, click the **Update** button to install the latest PMM 2 version.
 3. Verify the update was successful by checking the version number after the update completes.

-## Step 2: Upgrade PMM 2 Server to PMM 3
+## Step 2: Migrate PMM 2 Server to PMM 3

 Follow these manual steps to upgrade your PMM 2 Server to PMM 3:
 {.power-number}